pjbarbatsis/fivethings/README.txt

 Five Albums That Changed My Life - README

+* You will need JDK 8, Android SDK and Android Studio to run this application.

 * The user should see a stylized list of details regarding five albums.

 * The app is scrollable, and the buttons all connect to YouTube videos.